Skip to content

 Ignoring a failing turbo can lead to more severe engine damage, reduced fuel efficiency, and even a complete breakdown.
 Many symptoms of turbo failure can sometimes be mistaken for other engine problems, so it’s important to pay close attention to how your truck is behaving.
 If you notice any of the issues we're about to cover, it’s a good idea to get a professional opinion.
 A thorough inspection can confirm if the turbo is the culprit and what steps are needed to fix it.
 At Double K, we can help diagnose the problem with our comprehensive truck services and get you back on the road with confidence.

 One of the most visible signs of a struggling turbo is a change in your exhaust smoke.
 If you see thick clouds of blue or black smoke billowing out of your tailpipe, take note.
 Blue smoke typically means the turbo’s seals are worn, allowing oil to leak into the combustion chamber and burn along with the fuel.
-Black smoke, on the other hand, often points to the engine running too rich, meaning it’s getting too much fuel and not enough air.
+Black smoke from diesel exhaust, on the other hand, often points to the engine running too rich, meaning it’s getting too much fuel and not enough air.
 This can happen when the turbo isn't supplying enough compressed air to keep the air-fuel mixture balanced.

 Does your truck feel sluggish?
 If you press the accelerator and the response is weak or delayed, especially when hauling a load or climbing a hill, your turbo could be to blame.
 A healthy turbo provides a noticeable surge of power that you can feel.
 When it fails, the engine loses that extra push, resulting in a significant drop in performance.
 This happens because the turbo is no longer forcing enough compressed air into the engine, essentially making it feel like a non-turbocharged, and much less powerful, vehicle.

-Strange Noises or High Engine Temperatures
+Hearing Strange Noises or Seeing High Temps?

 Your ears can be a great diagnostic tool.
 A failing turbo often makes a distinct, high-pitched whining or siren-like sound that gets louder as the engine revs.
 You might also hear grinding or rattling noises, which could indicate that the compressor wheel is scraping against its housing.
 Along with these sounds, keep an eye on your temperature gauge.
 A malfunctioning turbo can cause the engine to run hotter than normal, as it struggles to perform efficiently without the proper amount of air.
 This extra strain can put your whole engine at risk.

-Oil Leaks Around the Turbo
+Are There Oil Leaks Around Your Turbo?

 It’s always a good idea to pop the hood and visually inspect your engine bay.
 If you see oil pooling around the turbocharger or dripping onto components below it, you likely have a problem.
 This is often caused by cracked housing or worn-out internal seals that can no longer contain the high-pressure oil flowing through the unit.
 An external oil leak is a clear sign that the turbo needs immediate attention, as losing oil can quickly lead to catastrophic failure of both the turbo and the engine itself.
 Don't wait on this one.